brucemack/microlink/README.md

 so that the delay is minimized.
 Of course if the buffer empties out (i.e. several slow packets in a row), all bets are off.
 3. A MicroLink node can have up to four "remote" (i.e. internet based) stations connected at the same time.
-This of this as a mini-conference.
+Think of this as a mini-conference.
 In the extreme case (four users connected), the inbound audio packets from the station who is speaking need to be routed back out to the other three listening stations AND be sent to the CODEC/DAC for